jakubpulaczewski/pipeline-flow/docs/pages/intro/quick_start.rst

 Quick Start
 ===========
-This guilde will walk you through setting up ``pipeline-orchestrator``, running your first pipeline and understand the basic workflow.
+This guilde will walk you through setting up ``pipeline-flow``, running your first pipeline and understand the basic workflow.

 Prerequisites
 -------------
-Before installing ``pipeline-orchestrator``, ensure you have the following dependencies installed:
+Before installing ``pipeline-flow``, ensure you have the following dependencies installed:

 - Python 3.12 or later installed on your machine.
 - A python package manager (e.g., pip or poetry).